janoelze/scratches.sh/README.md

 ```
 $ scratches
 scratches.sh
-  new - create a new scratch
+  new - creates a new scratch
+  ls - lists all scratches
-  list - list all scratches
+  jsonls - lists all scratches as json
-  open - open a scratch in your default browser
+  open - opens a scratch in your default browser
-  start - start all scratches
+  start - starts all scratches
-  stop - stop all scratches
+  stop - stops all scratches
-  edit - edit a scratch (requires vscode)
+  edit - opens a scratch in visual studio code (requires vscode)
   tunnel - tunnel a scratch (requires ngrok)
 ```